Patrick Bertoletti chows down 58 hot dogs to win Nathan's event without Joey Chestnut - UPI.com

 But Kobayashi and Chesnut plan to face off in an all-beef hot dog battle against each other Sept.
 2, Labor Day, in an event to be streamed on Netflix.
 A location hasn't been announced.

 In the women's contest, Sudo won her 10th pink belt.
-Her previous record was 48.
+Her previous record was 48.5 in 2020 with 39.5 last year.
 She has won every year since 2014 except 2021, when she sat that year out due to pregnancy.
 Her husband is Nick Wehry, finished fourth in the men's event with 51.75, just a quarter of a dog ahead of her wife.

 "I mean, I finally did it," Sudo, a dental hygiene student, said on ESPN.
 "We finally beat 50.
 So much of this is thanks to Mayoi Ebihara, who was pushing me so much.
 Obviously I prepared even more because I knew she was going to bring it."